platanus/guides/protocol/ruby/README.md

 ```

 It's a little tedious to write `bundle exec` every time.
 To prevent that, bundler
 provides a way to create binstubs for the gem executables.
+[Generate only the binstubs your project needs][binstubs]

 ```shell
 $ bundle binstubs rake